The Boston Red Sox and the host Miami Marlins will conclude their three-game series with the rubber match on Thursday afternoon at Marlins Park.

 Boston Red Sox

-Verdugo missed the last game due to left hamstring tightness.
-It is unclear if he will play against the Yankees on Sunday.
+Verdugo has missed the past two games due to left hamstring tightness.
+It is anticipated that he will play against the Orioles on Tuesday.

 - Armout for season | 10-day IL